 The special application period from Feb.
 24 to March 9 set aside exclusively for small businesses with fewer than 20 employees allowed new expanded eligibility criteria, but it took until March 5 for SBA to update its systems with the changes.
 According to a report in The New York Times, this left many lenders with little time to adapt.

 Lenders said they couldn’t reprogram their systems until the SBA officially updated the rules with the revised loan formulas.
-The result was “gridlock” in in the application process for tens of thousands of self-employed people who were scrambling to find lenders to issue loans under the more generous, updated criteria.
+The result was “gridlock” in in the application process for tens of thousands of self-employed people who were scrambling to find lenders to issue loans under the more generous, updated criteria, for entrepreneurs with bad credits no worries you still have a chance to create your business there are business loan with bad credit that can be a great choice.

 Two of the nation’s largest lenders told The Times there wasn’t enough time to adapt to the SBA rule changes and they would not use the new loan formula on applications before the program expires March 31.
 However, other large lenders said they began processing applications under the new rules on Monday.